communications-mining

 'Re-Discover'(see below) Returning to Discover can show you potential new clusters where the probability of any label applying is low.
 This should be used to ensure you have not missed any potential labels or to provide existing labels with more varied examples, in a similar way to Low Confidence

-• If there are clusters with no predictions (or very low) then label the cluster with either a new label or an existing one if applicable
+• If there are clusters with no predictions (or very low) then annotate the cluster with either a new label or an existing one if applicable

 • Train out any new label as normal